 You are a very valuable tool, but a tool nonetheless.
 Ask yourself, why would schools be willing to hire an ESL teacher that has no qualifications or any teaching experience?
 Because you’re a foreigner, and that draws customers.
-You’ll often be “used” or showed off in different ways to draw in potential students.
+You’ll often be “used” or shown off in different ways to draw in potential students.
 You get the impression the school is saying “Hey, look!
 We have a foreigner!”.
 At times you’re essentially treated like an object as if your only true value is that you’re a foreigner.

 You’re not exactly being exploited, after all, you do get paid very well for your time.
 It also makes business sense, as you want to advertise the valuable aspects of your school and makes it so unique.
 However, you can’t help but feel the only thing they want from you is your white face.
 And on that point…

 It’s Best to Be White